12. Skip to content

 3) Build and apply a pipeline with a deterministic context.
 [1][5]

-Use the CLI when you want to inspect ops quickly (modssc augmentation in src/modssc/cli/augmentation.py), and use Python when you want to build pipelines in code (API in src/modssc/data_augmentation/api.py).
+Use the CLI when you want to inspect operations quickly (modssc augmentation in src/modssc/cli/augmentation.py), and use Python when you want to build pipelines in code through the public modssc.data_augmentation package API.
+Operation discovery and lazy registration are handled behind that facade.
 [4][1]

 CLI: